bhagyas/puppet-alfresco/README.md

 This is an installation of Alfresco using Puppet.
 It installs the Honeycomb edition of Alfresco and related dependencies.
 It also includes some of the Alfresco open source add-ons.

+### Prerequisites

+- Git
+- Puppet

 #### <a name='features'></a>Features
 * Standalone build with repo, share, mysql and solr on one server.
 Remote mysql supported now, remote solr and pentaho next version
 * Choose from version 4.2.f, latest 5.0.x or NIGHTLY
 * Installation supported on Ubuntu and CentOS.
 * Puppet based, so makes idempotent changes and if interrupted can pick up where it left off
 * Simple bash based configuration
 * Built in BART backup - run `./setup_backup.sh` after install to configure.